 Relief veterinarians are critical to the veterinary industry in the Show-Me State.
-This article will talk about how to become a relief veterinarian in Missouri, including licensing.
+This article will talk about how to become a relief vet in Missouri, including licensing.
 We’ll discuss salary and location, along with taxes, and compare them to neighboring states.
 Since we believe in work-life balance, we’ll also talk about some spots perfect for MO relief vets to relax.

 The Nuts and Bolts of Relief Vet Work in MO